Elizabeth A. Ferrell

 - "A Win-Win For Military Bases And Local Governments," co-author, Law360, March 20, 2013.

-- "Looming Fiscal Crisis Increases Pressure For Another Round Of Base Closures," The Government Contractor, February 20, 2013.
+- "Looming Fiscal Crisis Increases Pressure For Another Round Of Base Closures," co-author, The Government Contractor, February 20, 2013.

 - "Fed.
 Circ.'s Opportunity To Clarify 'Duty To Cooperate'," co-author, Law360, December 18, 2012.